of InVision AG for the Financial Year 2016

 The following management report was prepared in accordance with the requirements under § 315 of the German Commercial Code (HGB) and contains information about InVision AG, Düsseldorf (hereinafter also referred to as “AG” or “Company”), and its consolidated subsidiaries (hereinafter together with the Company also collectively referred to as “InVision”, “InVision Group” or “the Group”).
 As the Group’s parent company, InVision AG performs group management functions and, at the same time, is the key member of the InVision Group.
 The explanations below generally relate to the Group, unless there has been an express reference to the Company itself.

-The InVision Group develops and markets products and services for optimising workforce management, increasing the productivity, improving the quality of work, and reducing costs, and is mainly active in Europe and the United States.
+The InVision Group develops and markets products and services for optimising workforce management and for employee training, and is mainly active in Europe and the United States.

-On 31 December 2015, InVision employed 88 employees worldwide (including the Executive Board members).
-Compared to the end of the previous year, the number of employees declined by 12 percent (31 December 2014: 100 employees).
-At the end of the year, 56 employees (31 December 2014: 65 employees) were employed in Germany, while 32 employees (31 December 2014: 35 employees) were employed in foreign subsidiaries.
+On 31 December 2016, InVision employed 106 employees worldwide (including the Executive Board members).
+Compared to the end of the previous year, the number of employees increased by 20 percent (31 December 2015: 88 employees).
+At the end of the year, 79 employees (31 December 2015: 56 employees) were employed in Germany, while 27 employees (31 December 2015: 32 employees) were employed in foreign subsidiaries.

-The research and development costs in the fiscal year totalled TEUR 5,560 and increased by 12 percent (previous year: TEUR 4,970).
-Research and development costs as a percentage of revenues are 44 percent (previous year: 37 percent).
+The research and development costs in the fiscal year decreased by 2 percent and totalled TEUR 5,459 (previous year: TEUR 5,560).
+Research and development costs as a percentage of revenues remained at 44 percent, as in the previous year.

 The Company’s registered share capital equals EUR 2,235,000 and is divided into 2,235,000 no-par value bearer shares.
 Each such share represents a notional share of the registered share capital of EUR 1.00.
 Each share entitles the holder to a single vote.
 Shareholders may exercise their rights and cast their votes at the Annual Shareholders’ Meeting in accordance with the Company’s articles of association and the statutory rules.

 Pursuant to a resolution adopted by the Company’s Shareholders’ Meeting on 18 May 2015, the Executive Board was authorised in accordance with § 4 (4) of the Company’s articles of association but subject to the consent of the Company’s Supervisory Board, to increase the Company’s registered share capital one or more times by a total of up to EUR 1,117,500 on or before 17 May 2020 and to do so by issuing new, no-par bearer shares in exchange for cash and/or non-cash capital contributions (Authorised Capital Account 2015).
+The new shares can also be transferred to certain banks specified by the Executive Board, which assume the responsibility of offering them to shareholders (indirect subscription rights).
 Shareholders must generally be granted a pre-emptive right, which gives them an indirect option to subscribe shares (§ 186 (5) AktG).
 The Executive Board is authorised, however, with the consent of the Supervisory Board, to exclude the shareholders’ pre-emptive right to subscribe shares in the following cases:

 Pursuant to a shareholder resolution adopted on 18 May 2015, the registered share capital was increased conditionally by up to EUR 1,117,500 (Conditional Capital Account 2015).
 The conditional capital increase must carried out only to the extent that the creditors, to whom convertible or warrant-lined bonds were issued by the Company on the basis of the authorising resolution of the Shareholders’ Meeting on 18 May 2015, exercise their conversion rights on or before 17 May 2020 and the Company has not satisfied the conversion claim in some other manner.
 The new shares will be entitled to draw dividends as of the beginning of the fiscal year in which they are issued.
 The Executive Board is authorised, with the consent of the Supervisory Board, to stipulate the details concerning the implementation of the respective conditional capital increase.